Sutirtha17/IPL_Data_Project-I/README.md

 - **`data`**: This directory contains the datasets `matches.csv` and `deliveries.csv`

-- **`functions`**: This directory contains the functional logic of the problems named as `numberOfMatches.js` , `matchesWonPerYear.js` , `extraRuns2016.js` and `economicalBowlers.js`

 - **`public`**: This directory contains a directory named `output` and files `index.html` and `style.css`

   - **`output`**: This directory contains four output files named as `matchesPerYear.json`, `matchesWonPerYear.json`, `extraRuns2016.json` and `economicalBowlers.json`.

 - **`server`**

+  - **`ipl.js`**: This file contains the functional logic of problems which are separated in four module named as `numberOfMatches` , `matchesWonPerYear` , `extraRuns2016` and `economicalBowlers`

   - **`index.js`**: This file contains the code which : 1 Reads csv data from dataset.
-2 Imports all function from `src/functions` directory and executes them.
+2 Imports all function from `ipl.js` file and executes them.
 3 Stores the solution of each problem in separate output files in `src/public/output` directory.

 ---